 - Do you supply the service of installation?

-EyouAgro does not offer installation service.
+EyouAgro does not offer an installation service.
 We provide supply but can provide installation service.
 If you require an installation, we can refer to a list of credible recommended installers

 - Can I purchase net repair materials for netting canopies?